mozilla/addon-sdk/packages/api-utils/docs/loader.md

 ### All together

-Now all of this options can be combined to configure loader to adjust to a specific use case.
+Now all of these options can be combined to configure loader to adjust to a specific use case.
 Don't get too excited about configuration options, keep in mind that modules are more useful if they interoperability can be used across loader instances.
 Unless you have any specific needs it's best to stick to a